Skip to content

 What hinders a student’s progress in math is their frustration over not knowing math concepts and getting stuck on math facts.
 If student’s find it hard to add, multiply or divide they will find it difficult to solve large problems.
 Setting aside time to practice math facts even for ten minutes a day can yield beneficial results in terms of confidence and math competency.
 There are several ways to practice math facts with students, these include video games, board and card games and the cover-copy and compare learning strategy.

-The cover-copy and compare strategy involves creating a worksheet with 10 math facts with the list of sums or products lined up on one side of the paper.
+The cover copy and compare strategy involves creating a worksheet with 10 math facts with the list of sums or products lined up on one side of the paper.
 Make students study the facts, when they are ready cover the lined-up numbers and recreate the list.
 When they are done, compare the list they generated to the original one.
 Mark each math fact, if any are incorrect, repeat the procedure by covering, copying and comparing all the facts until they are all solved correctly.

 Fact fluency can also be taught by problem-solving.
 When solving a math problem don’t quickly correct the error and move on.
 Spend time studying it and discuss it together with your classmates.